cashubtc/nuts/xx.md

 The `path` can either be a string (exact match), such as `"/v1/auth/blind/mint"` or a regex pattern such as `"^/v1/mint/quote/bolt11/.*"`.

-In this example, the entry in `protected_endpoints` is the [NUT-XX+1][xx+1] endpoint for obtaining blind authentication tokens (BATs).
+In this example, the entry in `protected_endpoints` is the [NUT-XX+1][XX+1] endpoint for obtaining blind authentication tokens (BATs).

 ### Clear authentication token verification

 When receiving a request to a protected endpoint, the mint checks the included CAT (which is a JWT) in the HTTP request header (see below in section [Wallet](#cat-in-request-header)) and verifies the JWT.
 To verify the JWT, the mint checks the signature of the OIDC and the expiry of the JWT.

 The JWT includes a `sub` field which identifies a specific user.
-The `sub` identification can, for example, be used to rate limit the user.
-Note: The mint does not verify the *audience* field.
+The `sub` identifier can, for example, be used to rate limit the user. **Note:** The mint does not verify the *audience* field.
 More on OpenID Connect ID token validation [here](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).

 ## Wallet

 To make a request to one of the `protected_endpoints` of the mint, the wallet needs to obtain a valid clear auth token (CAT) from the OIDC service.
-The wallet uses the `openid_discovery` URL in the `MintClearAuthSetting` obtained from the info endpoint of the mint to authenticate with the OIDC service and obtains a CAT.
+The wallet uses the `openid_discovery` URL in the `MintClearAuthSetting` from the info endpoint of the mint to authenticate with the OIDC service and obtain a CAT.

 ### Obtaining a CAT